tmielke/fuse-demos/Camel/Camel-JMS-XA-TX/README.md

   `activemq:producer --brokerUrl tcp://localhost:61616 --user admin --password admin --destination jms-xa-demo.in --persistent true --messageCount 1`

 - Watch the log.
 The msg will get routed within Camel using XA transactions.
-  The use of XA can be seen by observing the transaction Ids in the ServiceMix log file.
+  The use of XA can be seen by observing the transaction Ids in the JBoss Fuse log file.
 These Ids typically have long numbers compared to local JMS trans- actions that would not have such numbers.
   An example logging output is shown below.

-- Watch the SMX log.
-The msg will get routed within Camel using XA transactions.
-  The use of XA can be seen by observing the transaction Ids in the ServiceMix log file.
-These Ids typically have long numbers compared to local JMS trans- actions that would not have such numbers.
-  An example logging output is shown below.

-## NOTE:
+## Note:
 For more verbose logging about the use of XA transactions, this logging configuration can be applied on the Karaf shell: